<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 A useful exercise for grain farms is to tally the total value of machinery and divide by the number of seeded acres to generate machinery investment per acre.
 Large differences often exist from one farm to the next, and this has a direct impact on fixed costs.

-The Saskatchewan Ministry of Agriculture, 2020 Crop Planning Guide, assumes an annual machinery depreciation rate of 10.7%.
+Assume the annual machinery depreciation rate is 10.7%.
 Additionally, a machinery investment cost of 7.5% is assumed for a total of 18.2%.
 The machinery investment cost accounts for the value of money you’ve invested in equipment, plus when you eventually go to upgrade equipment, it’s likely to be more expensive.

 Based on these assumptions and using a total of 18.2%, a farm with $300 per acre invested in machinery would incur a fixed cost of $54.60 per acre, while a farm with $600 per acre invested in machinery would have a fixed cost of $109.20.